mathisbukowski/Arcade/doc/arcade/DynamicLibraryObject.md

     Get the library name from entryPointName function

     :material-keyboard-return: **Return**
-    :    Library name from entryPointName or the default name if the function doesn't exist
+    :    std::string Library name from entryPointName or the default name if the function doesn't exist

 ### getEntryPointType<a name="getEntryPointType"></a>